EW Group: Research and Development

 The group's companies are engaged in research and development across four sectors: genetics, diagnostics, nutrition and health.
 Their primary focus is on protein production, vaccine development and the provision of diagnostic procedures.

 Criticism

 Animal welfare organizations have criticized that the breed Ross is so fast-growing that their hearts and bone structures are compromised, leading to a higher mortality, lameness and muscle disease.

 The subsidiary Lohmann Tierzucht (since 2020 named Lohmann Breeders) was legally convicted of animal cruelty in 2011.

-Antitrust lawyers have accused EW Group of consolidating and controlling the global supply of egg-laying hens, contributing to egg shortages in 2024 and 2025.
+Following egg shortages in the US in 2024 and 2025, Matt Stoller reported on the highly consolidated egg market of which EW Group is part and its negative effects on the global supply of egg-laying hens and eggs.